Menditect/documentation/docs/mta/Teststep/2-create.md

 ### Security applied

-If the [Test Case](../test-case) that this teststep is in, has Apply Security enabled, the *Create* rights on the Entity, through the configured `Entity rights` will be evaluated by the MTA Plugin to check if the Execution user may create a new object.
+If the [Test Case](../test-case) that this teststep is in, has Apply Security enabled, the *Create* rights on the Entity, through the configured `Entity rights` will be evaluated by the MTA Plugin to check if the [Execution Users](../execution-user) may create a new object.
 If there are no *Create* rights, an error will be shown on the [Test Run](../test-run), and the Test Run will stop.

 ### Security not applied